 Youth Advisory Committee

-In December, Grandview’s Youth Advisory Committee was created.
-Members include current clients, siblings and grads from 12-25 years old.
-This motivated group of youth are looking forward to hosting an “Amazing Race” event for families as well as taking the lead on our annual Halloween event.
+Members of the Youth Advisory Committee include current clients, siblings and grads from 12-25 years old.
+This motivated group of youth work to host amazing events for families as well as taking the lead on Grandview’s annual Halloween event.

 - Ashley Muir